The Pew Research Center defines millennials as the generation born after 1980 that came to early adulthood in the early 2000s.

 Reporters have a lot to say about millennials, who are stereotyped as entitled individualists who are slow to leave the nest but, like it or not, millennials are entering the workforce in large numbers.

-It is important that managers spend some time getting to know this unique generation if they want to work well with them, especially in a sales environment.
+It is important that managers spend some time getting to know this unique generation if they want to work well with them, especially in a sales environment and managing salespeople.

 What Makes a Millennial?